Edwin Hancock

-Edwin Hancock (FREng) (born June 1956) is a British computer scientist at the University of York specialising in computer vision and pattern recognition.
+Edwin Hancock, FREng (24 June 1956 – 19 January 2024) was a British computer scientist at the University of York who specialised in computer vision and pattern recognition.

 Education

 Edwin Hancock graduated with a Bachelor of Science degree in physics in 1977, a PhD in high energy nuclear physics in 1981 and a Doctor of Science degree by publication in 2008 from Durham University.
 His PhD thesis was entitled "The π π Ʌ channel from K^{-}p reactions in the Ʌ (1690) region" and his D.Sc. thesis "Contributions to pattern recognition and computer vision".